Pragith/pragith/pragith-net/app/content/blog/2025/2025-09-25-velocity-trap-ai-fatigue.md

 *   Take a long lunch.

 We need to remind ourselves that we are building software for a business, not competing in a Kaggle competition.
 Stability is a feature.
 Rest is a prerequisite for performance.

+## What I Would Normalize

+I would normalize saying "no" to model upgrades.
+If a new model does not unlock a real business outcome, it does not get adopted.

+We also track on-call load and context switching as first-class metrics.
+Velocity without sustainability is a short-term illusion.